prisma/prisma/cli/prisma2/README.md

 ### `prisma2 init`

-Sets up a new Prisma project via an interactive wizard.
+Sets up a `prisma/schema.prisma` file in the current directory.

 ### `prisma2 generate`